tasmota/docs/docs/Scripting-Language.md

 `break` exits a section or terminates a `for next` loop
 `dpx` sets decimal precision to x (0-9)
+`dpx.y` sets preceeding digits to x and decimal precision to y (0-9)
 `svars` save permanent vars
 `delay(x)` pauses x milliseconds (should be as short as possible)
 `beep(f l)` (ESP32) beeps with a passive piezo beeper. beep(-f 0) attaches PIN f to the beeper, beep(f l) starts a sound with frequency f (Hz) and len l (ms). f=0 stops the sound.
 `spin(x b)` set GPIO `x` (0..16) to value `b` (0,1).
 Only bit 0 of `b` is used - even values set the GPIO to `0` and uneven values set the GPIO to `1`
 `spinm(x m)` set GPIO `x` (0..16) to mode `m` (input=0, output=1, input with pullup=2,alternatively b may be: O=out, I=in, P=in with pullup)
 `ws2812(array dstoffset)` copies an array (defined with `m:vname`) to the WS2812 LED chain.
 The array length should be defined as long as the number of pixels.
 Color is coded as 24 bit RGB. optionally the destinationoffset in the LED chain may be given
-`hsvrgb(h s v)` converts hue (0..360), saturation (0..100) and value (0..100) to RGB color
+  if dstoffset is flagged by 0x1000, 2 values 16 bits each in an array are used for 32 bit RGBW pixels `hsvrgb(h s v)` converts hue (0..360), saturation (0..100) and value (0..100) to RGB color
 `dt` display text command (if #define USE_DISPLAY)